olearyt/Ex02b/Vet Office Relational Database.md

 # Step 3
 We used OwnerEmail as a foreign key for both the Pet relation and the Service relation.
-We did not use a foreign key for the Owner relation due to a decrease in rows.
+We did not use a foreign key for the Owner relation because the number of rows are not consistent through the relations.